 Refugees integrate into the fabric of American society.
 They become business owners and homeowners, bringing not only economic opportunities, but a sense of community.
 They are artists, farmers, CEOs, and Secretaries of State.
 Most importantly, they are our neighbors.

 The Refugee Act of 1980 formalized the refugee resettlement system in the United States, creating the Bureau of Population, Refugees, and Migration and the Office of Refugee Resettlement.
 It authorizes the President, in consultation with Congress, to determine the annual cap on refugee admissions for the following fiscal year.
 The average ceiling set by presidents since the program’s inception in 1980 has been 95,000 refugees.

-In 2019, Administration capped the number of refugees that can be resettled to the United States at 30,000, the lowest admissions ceiling in the history of the U.S. refugee program, and it comes at a time when the UN Refugee Agency, the United Nations High Commissioner for Refugees (UNHCR), reports that there are more than 25.9 million refugees in need of protection worldwide, of which 1.2 million are in need of resettlement.
+In 2021, the Biden administration capped the number of refugees that can be resettled to the United States at 125,000, after it fell to historic lows under the previous administration.
+The UN Refugee Agency, the United Nations High Commissioner for Refugees (UNHCR), reports that there are more than 26.4 million refugees in need of protection worldwide, of which 1.4 million are in need of resettlement.

 Increasing the PD would allow the United States to assist more of the world's most vulnerable refugees, those who remain at-risk even after having fled the immediate threat in their home countries, including: women-headed households, unaccompanied refugee children, LGBTQ refugees, religious minorities, and individuals with significant medical needs.